SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 While driving is the easiest, you can also access it through public transit.
 Here are the options for each one.

-Eastern Trailhead: To get to this trailhead, the best option is to take the 1 California to the stop at 32nd Avenue and California Street.
+Eastern Trailhead: To get to this trailhead, the best option is to take the 1-California to the stop at 32nd Avenue and California Street.
 They will drop you off in front of the gorgeous Lincoln Park Steps.
 Climb the steps and take a right at the top.
 Follow this for about 5 minutes, cross over Lincoln Highway, and you'll be at the eastern trailhead.

-Western Trailhead and the El Camino del Mar Parking Lot: The best way to get to these options is by the 38 Geary Bus.
+Western Trailhead and the El Camino del Mar Parking Lot: The best way to get to these options is by the 38-Geary bus.
 Take it to the stop by 48th and Point Lobos Avenue.
 You’ll then head north and cross Point Lobos Avenue.

 If you want to visit Sutro Baths, head toward the waterfront and enter the trail near the Lands End Lookout Welcome Center.
-If you're going to go to Mile Rock Beach, you can walk up El Camino Del Mar, through the parking lot, and enter the trail.
+If you're going to go to Mile Rock Beach, you can walk up El Camino del Mar, through the parking lot, and enter the trail.

 Ocean Beach: This long beach covers the western shoreline of San Francisco.
 It’s just over three miles long and is just to the south of the former Cliff House Restaurant.
 Here, you can enjoy the outdoors, watch the surfers, and relax.
 More about visiting Ocean Beach.

 Note: The San Francisco Cliff House closed due to a rent increase during the pandemic.
-They will not reopen the Cliff House but plan to open a different restaurant in this space.
+They will not reopen the Cliff House, but plan to open a different restaurant in this space.

 China Beach: Another great place to check out is China Beach.
-Here, you will also find gorgeous views of the bridge and plenty where you can sit and hang out with friends.
+Here, you will also find gorgeous views of the bridge and plenty of room where you can sit and hang out with friends.
 It's also family-friendly and a great place to take your kids!
 More about it here.

 Baker Beach: If you want to explore another popular spot, head over to Baker Beach.
 It's also a dog-friendly beach with stunning views of the bridge.
-More about it here
+More about it here.

-Legion of Honor: You can also stop the Legion of Honor.
+Legion of Honor: You can also stop at the Legion of Honor.
 This fine arts museum features works from Europe and the ancient world.
 It’s one of my favorites.
 Learn more about visiting here.

 California Coastal Trail: The Coastal Trail is a 1,200-mile trail that takes you from Mexico to Oregon.
 You can hike the section here or continue with it to increase your hiking mileage.

 Sutro Baths: This is another exciting place to stop and explore.
 It's the ruins of an old bathhouse built in the late 1800s.
-It's a great place to take pictures for Instagram too!
+It's a great place to take pictures for Instagram, too!
 Learn more about visiting.

 Comments?
 Questions?
 Suggestions?

-I would love for you to join me in my private Facebook group
+I would love for you to join me in my private Facebook group!

 It's a great place to interact with me and others who know the area well.